Actaea (plant)

 Actaea, commonly called baneberry, bugbane and cohosh, is a genus of flowering plants of the family Ranunculaceae, native to subtropical, temperate and subarctic regions of Europe, Asia and North America.

 Taxonomy

 The genus was redefined to include Cimicifuga and Souliea in the 1990s (Compton et al. 1998, Compton & Culham 2002, Gao et al. 2006, RHS Plant Finder, 2007) based on combined evidence from DNA sequence data, similarity in biochemical constituents and on morphology returning it to the original Linnean concept of the genus.
-The number of species in Actaea is to 25–30 using this concept.
+The number of species in Actaea is 25–30 using this concept.
 Other botanists (e.g., Hoffman 1999, Wang et al. 1999, Lee & Park 2004, Wang et al. 2009) reject this merger because only one group (Actaea) have fleshy fruit while the remainder have dry fruit.
 However, this narrower generic concept works for only a single morphological character and other characters such as number of carpels moves the generic boundary.
 The genus is treated here in its broader sense.
-The Plant List lists 30 species, and does not list Cimicifuga separately but treats it as a synonym.